Villas in Provence to rent & what to see

 Pont du Gard

-The well kept Roman aqueduct was built in about 1st century AD which., and while most of it is on or below the ground, at Pont du Gard it spans a canyon on a massive bridge over the Gardon River.
+The well-kept Roman aqueduct was built in about 1st century AD, and while most of it is on or below the ground, at Pont du Gard it crosses the river Gardon near the town of Vers-Pont-du-Gard in southern France.
 The aqueduct formerly carried an estimated 40,000 m3 of water a day to bring water into Roman city and homes of the citizens of Nîmes.
-It’s best enjoyed on your back and in the water — so bring along a swimsuit and flip-flops.
-Today it is one of France’s most popular tourist attractions.
+To enjoy Pont du Gard, don’t forget your flip-flops and Swimsuits. it is one of France’s most popular tourist attractions.

 Other attractions not to miss during your Villa holidays in Provence are Maison Carrée, once used as a city hall and church now its a monument; the roman Aqueduct of Barbegal: it is said that this mill was able to produce enough flour for each day to feed 12,000 hungry Romans; Fondation Van Gogh: This art foundation is worth a stop for modern-art lovers and Van Gogh fans.
 Finally, not to miss is the Côtes du Rhône wine region.
 Well known wine roads of France, travelling through a rustic landscape you will see acres of vineyards with warm stone villages.

 For local cuisine in Provence, try the ratatouille, a real local favourite, or bouillabaisse, a mouth-watering seafood stew made with shellfish, fish, vegetables and herbs.